oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-to-other-microservices/helidon-to-other-microservices.md

 <details><summary><b>Got an error ?</b></summary>

-It's possible that the services may take longer to do their initial initialization that the timeouts.
+It's possible that the services may take longer to do their initial initialization that the timeout allows, especially as multiple services and the database connection are all involved here.
 (The initialization is done on demand) If this happens you may get an error.
 Wait a short while and retry, hopefully the initialization will have been completed then.

 ---